evolvingstuff/vdw2/content/posts/oral-vitamin-d-had-a-bigger-response-that-injection-in-obese-women.md

 │   inner_content: `Is it due to obesity?%%%Or due to when the Vitamin D test was given relative to dosing time` │   children:
 │   ├── TextNode
+│   │   full_match: `Is it due to obesity?`
+│   │   inner_content: `Is it due to obesity?`
+│   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   full_match: `Is it due to obesity?%%%Or due to when the Vitamin D test was given relative to dosing time` │   │   inner_content: `Is it due to obesity?%%%Or due to when the Vitamin D test was given relative to dosing time`├── HorizontalRuleNode
-│   full_match: `\n---\n`
+│   │   full_match: `Or due to when the Vitamin D test was given relative to dosing time` │   │   inner_content: `Or due to when the Vitamin D test was given relative to dosing time`├── HorizontalRuleNode │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
 │   full_match: `!!!!VitaminDwiki – ((Injection)) contains`